d-deboer/backendFork/README.md

 # move to the app directory
 # ```cd app```

-# change the path inside the docket-compose.yml (the explanation it's inside the file)
+# change the path inside the docket-compose.yml (the explanation is inside the file)

 # run with: